 There are so many things that need to be uncovered.
 Every day, sexual addiction and the sexual behaviors associated with it is becoming more and more accepted in our society.
 It’s something we all know exists, but no one wants to talk about it or even think about it.
 Sexual addiction has become a medical problem from which no one can escape – not pop stars, not movie stars, and not even athletes.
 Sexual addiction has been a problem affecting celebrities around the globe for years, and while some refuse to admit it, others have sought help for the addiction with sex addiction specialists.
 The goal of treatment is sexual health.

 People’s biggest misconception about compulsive sexual behaviors is that addictive sexual impulses only affect men, but this is untrue.
 Sexual addiction can be both men and women who suffer from compulsive sexual behavior.
 In most cases, men fall prey to addictive sexual impulses and are more likely to push through the symptoms without seeking help from a professional.
 Women have difficulty because they often become too ashamed or embarrassed by their actions and turn to illegal substances to cope with day-to-day life.

 Understanding sex addiction?

-Contrary to popular belief, no specific amount of sex, masturbation, or porn viewing classifies as sex addiction.
+Contrary to popular belief, no specific amount of sex, masturbation, or porn viewing classifies sexual addiction.
 Instead, the behaviors must persist over time and in most cases have negative consequences for someone to be defined as an addict.
 Determining factors include feelings of shame about their actions, comparing themselves to others, and having difficulty controlling their behavior even though they know it’s destructive.